auth0/docs/articles/connections/passwordless/native-passwordless-universal.md

 * [Android Quickstart](/quickstart/native/android/00-login)

 ::: note
-The process for invoking universal login from a native app is the same whether `lock-passwordless` will be used inside the login page or not.
+The process for invoking Universal Login from a native app is the same whether `lock-passwordless` will be used inside the login page or not.
 :::